AlejandroOlson/CloudAppDevelopmentProject/README.md

-# Final Project Template
+# Final Project IBM Certification

-The final project for this course has several steps that you must complete.
+The final project for the full stack development course given by IBM.
-To give you an overview of the whole project, all the high-level steps are listed below.
-The project is then divided into several smaller labs that give the detailed instructions for each step.
+The project is divided into smaller prompts that give instructions for each step.
-You must complete all the labs to successfully complete the project.

 ## Project Breakdown